ashvardanian/fork_union/README.md

 ### Alignment & False Sharing

 The thread-pool needs several atomic variables to synchronize the state.
-It those variables are located on the same cache line, they will be "falsely shared" between threads.
+If those variables are located on the same cache line, they will be "falsely shared" between threads.
 This means that when one thread updates one of the variables, it will invalidate the cache line in all other threads, causing them to reload it from memory.
 This is a common problem, and the C++ standard recommends addressing it with `alignas(std::hardware_destructive_interference_size)` for your hot variables.